meet the fellows

 Mo Siddiq, Ph.D., completed his doctoral studies in evolutionary genetics at the University of Chicago.
 In his past research, he combined ancestral sequence reconstruction, biochemistry, and transgenic engineering of animals carrying ancient genes to experimentally study historical genetic adaptation.
 At U-M, he will work in the lab of Patricia Wittkopp, Ph.D., in the College of Literature, Science, and the Arts to shed light on how genetic mutational processes shape and are shaped by evolutionary divergence.

-Brittany Morgan received a Ph.D. in chemistry from Duke University and a B.S. in biochemistry at Western Kentucky University.
+Brittany Morgan received a Ph.D. in chemistry from Duke University and a B.S. in biochemistry from Western Kentucky University.
 Her graduate research aimed to develop RNA-focused small molecule libraries that can be screened for their ability to therapeutically target RNA in diseases such as neurodegenerative disorders and cancer.
-In the lab of Anna Mapp, Ph.D., at the U-M Life Sciences Institute, Morgan investigates specific signaling biology in triple negative breast cancer, with the goal of opening new therapeutic avenues for cancers that are resistant to first-line treatments.
+In the lab of Anna Mapp, Ph.D., at the U-M Life Sciences Institute, Morgan develops covalent ligand discovery strategies to target dynamic and/or disordered proteins that are currently deemed “undruggable," with the goal of opening new therapeutic avenues for a multitude of diseases.

 Aaron Morris completed his graduate studies at Yale University, where he earned a master’s degree and a Ph.D. in biomedical engineering, after earning a B.S. in biomedical engineering from the Georgia Institute of Technology.
 As a graduate student, Morris used genetic engineering approaches, as well as controlled drug delivery, to help overcome some of the limitations that currently hinder natural biomaterials’ medical utility.
 Morris’ postdoctoral research investigates the systemic effects of immune-modifying particles in autoimmune diseases such as multiple sclerosis, working with Lonnie Shea, Ph.D., in the Department of Biomedical Engineering, a joint department in the U-M College of Engineering and the Medical School.

 Jennifer Yeung received a Ph.D. in pharmacology from the U-M Medical School.
 She also holds a master’s degree in cell and developmental biology from Thomas Jefferson University and a B.S. in biology from Drexel University.
 Through her graduate research, Yeung elucidated the role of the enzyme 12-lipoxygenase in the regulation of immune-mediated platelet activation.
-She joined the lab of Greg Tall, Ph.D., in the Department of Pharmacology at the Medical School, where she investigates novel mechanisms of activation of a class of protein receptors called adhesion G protein-coupled receptors.
+She joined the lab of Greg Tall, Ph.D., in the Department of Pharmacology at the Medical School, where she investigated novel mechanisms of activation of a class of protein receptors called adhesion G protein-coupled receptors.
+Jennifer is now a postdoctoral research fellow at the Cincinnati Children's Hospital Medical Center.